-If you're wondering if there's a solid anti-ageing serum option at your local drug store, here's your answer (it's good news).
-Available at most drugstores, La Roche-Posay has been approved by dermatologists and sits within a more comfortable price range than other effective anti-ageing serums.
+If you're wondering if there's a solid anti-aging serum option at your local drug store, here's your answer (it's good news).
+Available at most drugstores, La Roche-Posay has been approved by dermatologists and sits within a more comfortable price range than other effective anti-aging serums.

 Also recommended by Moy, this night serum by Estée Lauder is a great option for your evening routine, as it works to renew and prepare your skin while you sleep.